Botomy/Botomy/botomy-wiki/docs/level-data/level-data.md

 # Level Data

-The `level_data` object contains the following top-level properties:
+The `level_data` object gets sent to your API endpoint every frame.
+It contains the following top-level properties:

 ```json
 {